cyrillebertelle/cyrillebertelleWP/_research/phdsupervision.md

 * **Abdelhamid Zouhair**, "Multi-agent dynamic case-based reasoning; application to an intelligent tutor system", PhD start: 10/2009, defended on 20/10/2014, co-supervision: Prof. Benaissa Amami (Morocco, co-supervision), co-supervised with Dr. E.M.
 En-Naimi (Morocco), Dr. H. Boukachour and Dr. P. Person (LITIS, Le Havre)
 **Funding**: civil servant at the Ministry of the City in Morocco
-**Current position of the doctor**: Lecturer at the University of Tangier, Morocco.
+**Current position of the doctor**: Assistant Professor at Abdelmalek Essaâdi University, Tétouan, Morocco.

-* **Karim Mahboub**, "Modelling emotional processes in decision making", defended on 22/11/2011, duration: 61 months, co-supervision: Dr. E. Clément (ICONES, Rouen) and Dr. Véronique Jay (LITIS, Le Havre)
+* **Karim Mahboub**, "Modelling emotional processes in decision making", defended on 22/11/2011, co-supervision: Dr. E. Clément (ICONES, Rouen) and Dr. Véronique Jay (LITIS, Le Havre)
 **Funding**: regional doctoral allocation + ATER
 **Current position of the doctor**: project manager in an IT company in Dubai.